 DB: With all respect, I consider our military men and women and our first responders to be heroes, so I would never refer to one of my fictional characters a hero.
 Heroes are flesh and blood people who can be hurt, so my good guy is “the protagonist.”

 WB: Couldn’t agree more.
 Sometimes we forget who the true heroes are!

 DB: I didn’t want Moby to be a super-cop—some guy who stood six-six, weighed in at two-hundred-and-fifty pounds, was solid muscle, played in the NFL, and had bullets bounce off his chest.
-Everybody writes those kind of main characters and the movies are full of them.
+Everybody writes those kinds of main characters and the movies are full of them.
 To research Truax, I only had to look at myself.
-I wanted him to have the same problems I found myself facing; age related problems: diminishing faculties such as memory and eyesight, weight gain, resistance to and resentful of the changing world around him.
+I wanted him to have the same problems I found myself facing; age-related problems: diminishing faculties such as memory and eyesight, weight gain, resistance to and resentful of the changing world around him.
 I used those things as a starting point.
 As he developed, he had to deal with younger peers with entitlement expectations and a boss who regarded him as taking up space.
-Moby became cynical, suspicious, arrogant, condescending and proud—lots and lots of flaws; a good main character.
+Moby became cynical, suspicious, arrogant, condescending, and proud—lots and lots of flaws; a good main character.

 Harvey Morral, on the other hand, is hateable.
 He is wanting in every social aspect of his life to the point he’s willing to kill to attain the women he covets.
 He employs a tried and true template of many literary bad guys, but to put just a bit of a spin on him, I made him a coward, who only finds strength when he hides in the shadow of a legitimate killer.

 WB: Is Moby going to be a series character?

 DB: God I hope so.
 If the novel is well received, I have the second in the series in mind.
 He’ll be retired, and broke, and maybe I’ll bring back Vecchio (Moby’s female foil in the book) just to drive him nuts.
 I think that’s as good a place to start as any.